-Schweder & Spjotvoll (1982) were the first to try and estimate m_0 , albeit informally, from the quantile plot of the p-values versus their ranks.
+Schweder & Spjøtvoll (1982) were the first to try to estimate m_0 , albeit informally, from the quantile plot of the p-values versus their ranks.
 This plot will tend to show linear behaviour for the larger p-values which are more likely to correspond to true null hypotheses.
 Thus one can inspect the plot and choose the largest k p-values for which the behaviour seems linear, and estimate the slope of the line passing through them.
 Its reciprocal was used as an estimate of m_0 , rejecting the hypotheses corresponding to the $m-m_0$ smallest p-values.
-Hochberg & Benjamini (1990) formalised the approach and incorporated the estimate into the various procedures that control the FWE.
+Hochberg & Benjamini (1990) formalised the approach and incorporated the estimate into the various procedures that control the familywise error rate.

-Benjamini & Hochberg (2000) incorporated their proposed estimator for m_0 into the generalised two-stage linear step-up procedure as follows.
+Benjamini & Hochberg (2000) incorporated their proposed estimator for m_0 into the generalised adaptive linear step-up procedure as follows.

-Definition 3.
-(The adaptive Benjamini-Hochberg procedure at level q).

-Step 1.
+DEFINITION 3 (The adaptive linear step-up procedure of Benjamini & Hochberg) Step 1.
 Use the linear step-up procedure at level q, and if no hypothesis is rejected stop; otherwise, proceed.

 Step 2.
-Estimate $m_0(k)$ by $(m+1-k)/(1-p{(k)})$.
+Estimate $m_0(k)$ by $(m + 1 - k)/(1 - p{(k)})$.

 Step 3.
-Starting with k=2 stop when for the first time $m_0(k) > m_0(k-1)$.
+Starting with k = 2 stop when for the first time $m_0(k) > m_0(k-1)$.

 Step 4.
-Estimate $\hat{m}0 = \min(m_0(k), m)$ rounding up to the next highest integer.
+Estimate $\hat{m}0 = \min\{m_0(k), m\}$ rounding up to the next highest integer.